tgdwyer/tgdwyer.github.io/_chapters/monad.md

 determines two roots as follows:

-<image src="/haskell4/quadroots.png" width="60%"></image>
+<image src="/haskell4/quadroots.png" width="75%"></image>

-This may fail in two ways.
-First, if *a* is 0, second if the expression that squareroot is applied to is negative (and we insist on only real-valued solutions).
+This may fail in two ways:
+1) if *a* is 0;
+2) if the expression that squareroot is applied to is negative (and we insist on only real-valued solutions).

 Therefore, let's define a little library of math functions which encapsulate the possibility of failure in a `Maybe`:

 ```haskell
 safeDiv :: Float -> Float -> Maybe Float